 Funeral arrangements are usually made by the immediate family of the deceased.
-The deceased may have left specific instructions about where to be buried or cremated and what form the funeral service should take.
+The deceased may have left specific instructions about the funeral service they would like and where they would like to be buried or cremated.
 Most people respect the deceased’s wishes where possible.

-If there is any dispute about who is entitled to make the arrangements or about the precise arrangements, the personal representatives are entitled to make the decisions.
-The personal representatives of the deceased are the executors of the will if there is a will or the people entitled to administer the estate if there is no will.
+If there is disagreement about who should make the arrangements, the personal representatives of the deceased are entitled to make the decisions.
+The personal representatives are the executors of the will (if there is a will), or the people entitled to administer the estate if there is no will.
 The people entitled to administer the estate in the absence of a will are immediate family members.

 You can engage an undertaker or funeral director to deal with most aspects of the funeral.

 The Irish Association of Funeral Directors is the undertaker industry's trade association.
-Members must follow its Code of Practice, which commits members to:
+Members must follow its Code of Practice, this includes:

-- discussing and agreeing funeral director's charges with the next of kin in advance, unless expressly asked not to do this
+- Discussing and agreeing in advance (unless expressly asked not to), the funeral director's charges and payment with the next of kin

-- professionalism and quality of service in arranging and conducting the funeral
+- Providing professional and quality services in arranging and conducting the funeral

 Individual funeral arrangements vary widely and depend on, among other things, where the funeral is taking place, the type of coffin (casket) you get and whether or not you hire funeral cars.